PritamDe166/ObsidianDigitalGarden/_notes/Study/DotNet Core/Installation and new project.md

 ```

 We can create any type of dot net core application like console, mvc etc. using the keywords.
-	  The list of keywords can be found in the below link:</br>
+	  The list of keywords can be found in the below link:<br>
 	  https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new

 - Now once the application is created, we will navigate inside the folder using the below command.